 We offer entrance tickets for the two most elegant thermal baths of Budapest: Széchenyi bath and Gellert bath.
-You can book directly at the reception of your hotel, at your guide, at the Tourinform and ticket offices, and with our representatives on the most frequented spots in Budapest.

 By booking your tickets in advance, you will avoid the often long-time waiting in the queue in front of the bath.
 Fast & easy entrance through our separate Welcome-desk!

 The Széchenyi Bath is largest thermal spring bath complex not only in Budapest, in but Europe as well.
 It's also the first thermal bath of Pest.